pythonanywhere/help_pages/articles/InstallingNewModules.md

 ##1\.
 Using the --user flag

-We've included both `easy_install` and `pip` for Python versions 2.6, 2.7 and 3.3 (the default is 2.7, use `pip2.6` or `pip3` / `pip3.3` / `easy_install-3.3` for other versions), but you'll need to pass the `--user` flag to them, which will install modules to a directory (.local) inside your home folder.
-Please note, this is quite literally `--user`, you don't need to replace it with your username, or to add your username to the command line!
+To install a package into your account so that your Python programs can see it by default, use one of the `pip` commands.
+There is one for each Python version:
+`pip2.7` installs modules for Python 2.7, `pip3.5` installs modules for Python 3.5, and so on.
+Modules that you install for one Python version are not visible from others, so it's important to use the right one.

-Example: to install the `pwhich` module, you'd run this:
+Example: to install the `pwhich` module for Python 3.4, you'd run this in a Bash console (not in a Python one):

     :::bash
-    pip install --user pwhich
+    pip3.4 install --user pwhich

+Please note, the command line option before the module name is quite literally `--user`, you don't need to replace it with your username, or to add your username to the command line!

 Do let us know if there are any packages you think should be part of our standard "batteries included".